 - 1/4 cup sprinkles

-- In a large bowl, beat together the cream cheese and sugar until creamy and smooth, about 2-3 minutes.
-Beat in the egg.
-Beat in the remaining 6 tablespoons butter and vanilla.
-Stir in the sprinkles.
-Divide batter between the pans.
+- In a large mixing bowl, beat together the cream cheese and sugar until light and fluffy, about 2-3 minutes.
+Scrape down the bowl as needed.

 - Beat in the egg until smooth, about 1 minute (do not overbeat).
 Beat in the remaining melted butter and vanilla.
 Stir in the sprinkles.

 - Divide batter evenly between the pans.
 Bake 25-28 minutes or until the edges are set and brown, the center is mostly set with some wiggling, and internal temperature reaches 150F degrees.

 - Remove from the oven and carefully run a knife along the edge to loosen the cheesecake.
 Cool at room temperature for 1 hour.